 - Access to Student Group Benefits: No Access

-- Access to Student Group Benefits: Limited Access (as determined by Student Unions and Activities and terms of the probationary status).
+- Access to Student Group Benefits: Limited Access (as determined by SUA and terms of the probationary status)

-- GopherLink Listing: These groups are listed on the website, but will indicate that their current status is probationary.
+- GopherLink Listing: These groups have a profile on GopherLink, but their profile will indicate that their current status is “probation.”

-- Definition: Group may be placed on probation for a variety of reasons, including, but not limited to, non-compliance with policies, and guidelines, or terms of probation.
-These groups are not in “good standing” with the University.
+- Definition: A group can be suspended for a variety of reasons, including, but not limited to, non-compliance with policies, guidelines, or terms of probation.
+Group is not in “good standing” with the University.